 John EDWARDS was a machinist, engineer and millwright.
-This information is confirmed on all his children's marriage certificates, although he didn't live long enough to see any marry.
+This information is confirmed on his children's marriage certificates, although he didn't live long enough to see any marry.
 Perhaps tellingly, the older children described him as a machinist and engineer, while the younger ones, who would have been 8 and 4 when he died, described him as a millwright as he self-identified on the 1841 census return.
 That census also records that he was also born in Warwickshire, but the same answer was recorded for his wife Sarah, even though we know that she was from Shropshire.

 A millwright and engineer at the beginning of the 19th century would have been responsible for the construction and maintenance of all the mechanical devices within a mill.
-This would include grinding cereals, brewers, manufacturing or any other endeavour.
+This would include grinding cereals, brewers, manufacturing or any other endeavours.
 Millwrights tended to work on the moving parts while engineers would be more concerned with the steam engines that were increasingly replacing water, horse or human power.
 A millwright would have had to apprentice to a master millwright, but Birmingham was more liberal and the demand for expertise would enable John to expand his role.

 John's origins